dashed-slug/wallets/readme.txt

 - [educate yourself about hardening WordPress security](https://codex.wordpress.org/Hardening_WordPress)
 - [install a security plugin such as Wordfence](https://infinitewp.com/addons/wordfence/?ref=260 "This affiliate link supports the development of dashed-slug.net plugins.
 Thanks for clicking.")
+- **Enable SSL on your site** if you have not already done so.
+You should be already doing this for a number of reasons that will not be listed here.

-By continuing to use the Bitcoin and Altcoin Wallets plugin, you agree that you have read and understood this disclaimer.
+By continuing to use the Bitcoin and Altcoin Wallets plugin, you denote that you have read and agreed to the above disclaimer.

 = Further reading =